sowmya2910/golang101/README.md

 Functions are central in Go.
 Go requires explicit returns.
 Call a function just as you’d expect, with name(args).
 Go has built-in support for multiple return values.
 This feature is used often in idiomatic Go, for example to return both result and error values from a function.

+##### variadic_functions.go

+Variadic functions can be called with any number of trailing arguments.
+For example, fmt.Println is a common variadic function.

+##### closures.go

+Go supports anonymous functions, which can form closures.
+Anonymous functions are useful when you want to define a function inline without having to name it.

+##### pointers.go

+Go supports pointers, allowing you to pass references to values and records within your program.

+##### structs.go

+Go’s structs are typed collections of fields.
+They’re useful for grouping data together to form records.
+Structs are mutable.
+Structs hold only state and no behavior.

+##### methods.go

+Methods are functions that operate on particular types.
+They have a receiver clause that mandates what type they operate on.
+Here are some methods for our example.

+##### interfaces.go

+Interfaces are types that declare sets of methods.
+Similarly to interfaces in other languages, they have no implementation.
+But Interfaces in Go are very different from, say, Java interfaces.
+You don’t explicitly say a data type implements an interface; rather, your data types must implement all of the methods that the interface defines, and the compiler checks to see if assignments to variables of the interface type are valid.